 On the Road

-Oleson Road is closed for eight months at the Fanno Creek bridge just south of Beaverton-Hillsdale Highway.
+Oleson Road remains closed at the Fanno Creek bridge just south of Beaverton-Hillsdale Highway.
 Motorists are detoured to Hall Boulevard and Scholls Ferry Road.
 A temporary bike/ped bridge provides access for walkers and bicyclists during the closure.

 Our roads are a lifeline, community connector and economic driver.
 It’s become increasingly difficult to maintain our roads in good and safe condition.
 Costs for asphalt and other materials keep climbing.
 And, as people use more efficient cars and drive less, gas tax revenues are projected to decline.
 The result is a growing maintenance backlog.